samesimilar/gen_ext/README.md

 gen_ext is a wrapper that lets you compile code exported from a Max gen~ object into an "external" object that can be loaded into a PureData patch.

 This project is intended to generate externals for use on the [Organelle](https://www.critterandguitari.com/organelle) synth, however it is not customized specifically for this platform.
 Simply, thus far I have limited my testing to the Organelle.
+But!
+That said, I have not had any trouble at all getting my `gen` externals for `pd` to compile natively on macOS 12 (both on Intel and Apple Silicon).
+See the note below for details.

 At this stage, gen_ext is still an experimental project.
 My knowledge of gen~ is fairly naive and limited, so there may be some things that don't work.